 Since the PSA test became standard, death rates for men with prostate cancer have dropped by more than one-half.
 90% of cancers are caught before they spread using the PSA test.

-It especially is beneficial for younger men with certain risk factors, such as:
+It is especially beneficial for younger men with certain risk factors, such as:

 - A family history of prostate cancer or similar cancers